truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 This approach is very common the layering architecture inside an application: Controller / Service / Infrastructure.

 Nowadays, when applicable, we hear a lot about DDD application:
-* Hexagonal architecture, with Primary/driving adapters (left side) and Secondary/Driven adapaters (right side). (https://alistair.cockburn.us/hexagonal-architecture/)
+* Hexagonal architecture, with Primary/driving adapters (left side) and Secondary/Driven adapters (right side). (https://alistair.cockburn.us/hexagonal-architecture/)
 * Exposition layer
 * Infrastructure Layer
 * Application layer
 * Domain Layer
-* The overall idea is to easily change a technical implementation, like database accessm pubsub system for another one, without impacting the business (domain layer) code.
+* The overall idea is to easily change a technical implementation, like database access, pubsub system for another one, without impacting the business (domain layer) code.

 Of course, with GCP, the micro services pattern with each services its own storage service is more than encourages, in order to facilitate scalability of your application.

 #### Software development methodologies

-Agile methoologies are famous currently to build a software:
+Agile methodologies are famous currently to build a software:
 * Developers and clients proximity
 * Constant communication with the clients
 * Features Priorization